CARE OF THE PUPPY JACK RUSSELL TERRIER

 The first few nights he may cry when left alone, but he has to get used.

 Puppies sleep a lot, the whole family must respect its pace.
-If there are children, they should be taught how to treat the puppy.

 Until he has all vaccines put it is not convenient he is in contact with other dogs, or to be taken to places which normally are frequented by dogs.